duckietown/docs-AIDO/book/AIDO/30_task_embodied/03_template_random.md

     $ dts challenges submit

-If it works, you will be able to see your submission [here](https://challenges.duckietown.org/v3/humans/challenges/aido1_LF1-v3).
+You should be able to see your submission [here](https://challenges.duckietown.org/v3/humans/challenges/aido1_LF1_r3-v3).

-But you will probably not appear in the [leaderboard](https://challenges.duckietown.org/v3/humans/challenges/aido1_LF1-v3/leaderboard).

 ## Anatomy of the submission